 - Effect of Coronavirus

-- Newmont's stock price increased 45% since the beginning of 2020 to $62 as of 14th January 2021.
-This is mainly due to rise in gold prices from $1570/ounce at the beginning of 2020 to $1850/ounce in the beginning of 2021.
-Price of gold was already elevated in the last few months of 2019 due to increased buying from central banks.
+- Newmont's stock price increased 45% since the beginning of 2020 to $60 as of 25th March 2021.
+This is mainly due to a rise in gold prices from $1570/ounce at the beginning of 2020 to $1850/ounce in the beginning of 2021.
+The price of gold was already elevated in the last few months of 2019 due to increased buying from central banks.
 However, global gold prices shot up further after the WHO announced a global health emergency on January 31, 2020.
-With the lockdown taking a major toll on global economic and industrial growth, the value of gold as a hedge instrument increased, thus leading to rise in price level.
-As about 98% of NEM's revenue is contributed by gold, the stock saw a healthy growth during this crisis
+With the lockdown taking a major toll on global economic and industrial growth, the value of gold as a hedge instrument increased, thus leading to a rise in price level.
+As about 98% of NEM's revenue is contributed by gold, the stock saw a healthy growth during this crisis.

 - Recent rise in gold prices

 - Gold as an investment is often viewed as a hedge against inflation and macroeconomic and geopolitical uncertainty.
 Macroeconomic uncertainty caused by the unexpected outcome of the UK's June 2016 EU referendum and the uncertainty regarding North Korea’s nuclear agenda boosted gold prices in 2016 and 2017.
 Though prices are on a higher range in 2018, strengthening economic conditions and low levels of unemployment in the U.S. prompted the Fed to raise interest rate, with 4 hikes in 2018.
 However, rising economic uncertainty has led to major central banks around the world to buy more gold in the last 1 year, which has led to higher prices.
 Prices were further pushed higher due to the ongoing pandemic in 2020.
 Gold prices have seen some volatility and largely declined since the beginning of 2021 as vaccine rollout has led to expectations of faster economic recovery.
 Additionally, rise in bond yields have led to projection of higher inflation, and thus higher interest rates, which in turn affected gold prices adversely.

-- Newmont reported revenue of $3.170 billion in Q3 2020, marking a growth of 16.8% from $2.713 billion recorded in Q3 2019.
+- Newmont reported revenue of $11.497 billion in 2020, marking a growth of 18% from $9.74 billion recorded in 2019.
 Higher revenue was mainly driven by increase in gold and silver sales, primarily due to higher average realized gold and silver prices, along with slight growth in other segments as well.
 Copper division was a drag due to lower volume sold.
-NEM reported adjusted earnings of $0.86 per share in Q3 2020, higher than $0.36 per share in Q3 2019.
+NEM reported adjusted earnings of $2.66 per share in 2020, higher than $1.32 per share in 2019.